EOS examples

 Large solder-joint void at a critical interface rather than dispersed bulk porosity.

-Useful for showing that void morphology and location matter more than a simple void percentage.
+Reference for showing that void morphology and location matter more than a simple void percentage.

 Combines voiding and residue interpretation in one image instead of treating them as separate questions.